-We integrate sustainability considerations and engagement insights into our investment processes in all of our products, across all asset classes.
+We integrate sustainability considerations and, where possible, engagement insights into our investment processes in our products, across all asset classes.
+The integration of qualitative information, including engagement insights, is not conducted for our active quantitative funds.

-All investment teams incorporate sustainability factors into their investment process by accessing quantitative and qualitative sustainability and engagement information using our in-house expertise and proprietary and third-party research and by undertaking their own fundamental research.
-Research and analysis by all of our investment teams includes an evaluation of performance on governance, strategy, financials, material risk and sustainability factors, and the interplay between these elements.
+Investment teams incorporate sustainability factors into their investment process by accessing sustainability and, where applicable, engagement information using our in-house expertise and proprietary and third-party research and by undertaking their own research.
+Research and analysis by our investment teams includes an evaluation of performance on governance, strategy, financials, material risk and sustainability factors, and the interplay between these elements.

-Insights from engagement with company management, boards, subject specialists and other shareholders and stakeholders - including the extent of engagement progress - is a key input into this process and investment decisions at a portfolio and individual asset level.
+Insights from engagement with company management, boards, subject specialists and other shareholders and stakeholders - including the extent of engagement progress is a key input into this process and investment decisions at a portfolio and individual asset level for funds that are able to integrate qualitative information in their investment process.
 Such engagement is carried out in a co-ordinated manner both by our investment teams and by EOS to maximise the impact of our engagement.
 These factors influence decisions to invest and are also actively monitored after investment, with the potential to influence decisions to sell an asset or increase the size of our investment.
 Where concerns arise in relation to one of our existing investments, engagement is often a means to both raise concerns with the company and, where effective, reduce the investment risk and enhance the opportunity from the investment.

-Our integration process does not rely on quantitative data alone, as it is often backward looking and updated infrequently and with a time lag.
-As such, active ownership is an important pillar of our investment approach.
+Active ownership is an important pillar of our investment approach.
 The voting and engagement activities of our stewardship and investment teams can promote positive change within companies, unlocking value not readily identifiable through analysis of investee companies' financials and also providing a forward-looking view of sustainability and broader performance that can lead to opportunities.